nss-group-projects/List-Generator/README.md

 Some tickets have been made for you, but you will need to create more, breaking down the requirements into smaller chunks.
 This is where you get to practice your algorithmic and analytical thinking.

-Before writing an code, review the requirements and make an ERD.
+Before writing any code, review the requirements and make an ERD.
 Review your ERD with an instructor before making changes to the database.

 ## Wireframe